-City of Alexandra Commercial Parking Study
+City of Alexandria Commercial Parking Study

 Fehr & Peers DC is working with the City of Alexandria to update their Commercial Parking Standards for local retail, shopping centers, office, hotel, restaurants, and child care facilities.
 This study is using local and national best practices, ongoing parking trends, and observed parking demand to inform updated parking standards for the City of Alexandria.
 This, in turn, will lead to improved decision-making on parking management strategies to accommodate future growth.

 A review of peer cities, locally and nationally, as well as general parking trends, identified commercial uses undergoing changes in their parking characteristics, common modes of access, and typical walking distances from parking to each commercial use to provide insight into the future of commercial parking needs.